MBODM/batchrunner/README.md

 ### What it is
 - It´s a very tiny (~50 lines of code) command line executable for Windows, written in Rust.
-- It´s used to run a batch script (path to `.bat` file is given via command line argument).
+- It´s used to run a batch script (which file path is given as command line argument).

 ### How it works
 - When executed, the tool is looking for a command line argument.